RogerSelwyn/mqtt_discoverystream_ha/README.md

 * Discovery messages will be published to the `discovery_topic` when `publish_discovery` is enabled.
 * State messages will be sent to the `base_topic`.
 * Commands from entities at the slave site will be subscribed to on the `command_topic`.
-* Last Will and Testament messages from the slave site will be subscribed to on the `birth_topic`, which must end in `/status`. `/status` will be added to the topic if missing.
+* Birth messages from the slave site will be subscribed to on the `birth_topic`, which must end in `/status`. `/status` will be added to the topic if missing.

 ## Discovery of entities and Publication of states